 The Consumer Law Litigation Clinic represents low- and moderate-income consumers in individual and class action lawsuits in federal and state courts.
 The Clinic operates year-round and is open to students who have completed their first year of law school.
 The Consumer Law Litigation Clinic trains students in all aspects of civil litigation.

-Students work in various civil units of the Wisconsin Department of Justice, at the Department of Natural Resources, 1,000 Friends of Wisconsin, or the Midwest Environmental Advocates.
+Students work in various civil units of the Wisconsin Department of Justice.
 The program offers law students a unique opportunity to gain hands-on experience in public advocacy and litigation.
-Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters statewide importance.
+Externs practice trial, appellate and administrative law with some of the state's most well-respected litigators, working on matters of statewide importance.

 The educational mission of the Neighborhood Law Project is to train students in legal research and analysis, drafting, negotiation, litigation, and other skills, while also engaging them in a critical inquiry into the role of law and lawyers in redressing economic injustice and inequality.
 Students work under close supervision, and gain experience in client interviewing, counseling, and client-centered lawyering.